mattattui/site-builder/README.md

 If you aren't running the .phar edition, you'll need these:

-* Twig 1.6
+* Twig 1.6 or newer
 * "dflydev"'s Markdown library
-* Symfony2 Components: Yaml, Config, Finder, DependencyInjection, ClassLoader, Console
+* Symfony2 Components: Yaml, Config, DependencyInjection, ClassLoader, Console

 A `composer.json` file is included to handle the installation of these requirements.
 See the next section for more about this.